 The explanations above are most difficult to interpret in the case of Ro-Ro, i.e. Categories 5 and 6 in the type of cargo classification (see annex II of the Directive).
-Within these two groups, categories 51 (road goods vehicles and accompanying trailers), 61 (unaccompanied road goods trailers and semi-trailers) and 63 (rail wagons, shipborne port-to-port trailers, and shipborne barges engaged in goods transport) are the most common categories for the transport of goods.
-The 2008 Working Group meeting approved a proposal to break down heading 63 so that rail wagons, shipborne port-to-port trailers and shipborne barges could be separately identified (with new codes 64, 65 and 66).
-For practical reasons, the originally foreseen implementation of the new categorization in 2010 was postponed to 2011 (and is currently subject to the approval by the European Commission of the amendment to the legal basis).
-However, countries may use the new classes on 2010 data on a voluntary basis.
+Within these two groups, categories 51 (road goods vehicles and accompanying trailers), 61 (unaccompanied road goods trailers and semi-trailers), 64 (rail wagons) and 65 (shipborne port-to-port trailers) are the most common categories for the transport of goods.
+Rail wagons, shipborne port-to-port trailers, and shipborne barges engaged in goods transport were previously reported together in code 63, but according to the Commission Delegated Decision 2012/186/EU broken down into the three sub-components: rail wagons (code 64), shipborne port-to-port trailers (code 65) and shipborne barges (code 66).
+The break down should be applied from 2012 data.
+However, the reporting countries may already use the new classes as from 2010 data on a voluntary basis.